shehreendheda/UDF_Python/README.md

 1. The `def` keyword is used at the start of the function definition.
 2. The function is given a unique name followed by parentheses and a colon. `def myfunction():`
-3. Parameters listed in the parenthesese determine the number of positional and optional arguments passed into the function when it is called. `def myfunction(a,b=3):`
+3. Parameters listed in the parentheses determine the number of positional and optional arguments passed into the function when it is called. `def myfunction(a,b=3):`
 4. The code block is started on a new line and is indented by 4 spaces.
 The code block can include
     - Variable assignments
     - Operators
     - Conditionals
     - For loops
-    - Functions- built-in and UDFs
+    - Functions
     - And more.
-5. The code block is ended with the `return` keyword followed by any outputs to be stored and the semi-colon `return … ;`
+5. The code block is ended with the `return` keyword followed by any outputs to be stored and a semi-colon. `return … ;`
 6. To call the function once it is defined, use the name and parentheses with positional and any desired optional arguments `myfunction(2)`.

-Let's now create a user-defined function in Pyhton!
+Let's now create a user-defined function in Python!

 ## Hands-on Lab